-H5N1 bird flu has spread to all continents apart from Australia and experts predict it could arrive here with the spring migration of shorebirds and seabirds from the Northern Hemisphere.
+H5N1 bird flu has spread to all continents except Australia, and experts predict it could arrive here with the spring migration of shorebirds and seabirds from the Northern Hemisphere.

-What are the symptoms of bird flu in birds?
+What are the symptoms of H5 bird flu in birds?

-Numerous dead birds in a location, including small groups or clusters (five or more) of wild birds of any species could be a sign that H5N1 has infected local populations and should be reported.
+Numerous dead birds in a location, including small groups or clusters (five or more) of wild birds of any species could be a sign that H5 bird flu has infected local populations and should be reported.